alteryx/compose/docs/source/install.rst

 :code:`conda`
 =============

-To install from Conda-forge_, run the following command:
+To install from Conda-forge_, run the command:

 .. code-block::